Panoramic view of the field at PNC Park in Pittsburgh, Pennsylvania, during a Pirates baseball game

 Your driving route and parking options actually vary greatly depending on where you’re coming from.
 Most visitors — certainly those arriving via Pittsburgh International Airport — reach downtown via Interstate 376, as northbound drivers go through the Fort Pitt Tunnel and emerge to see the downtown skyline right in front of them.

 Public transit options also exist for fans trying to get to the game.
 Pittsburgh’s light-rail service known as the “T” is convenient for fans coming to PNC Park from south of downtown, as well as visitors staying in a downtown hotel; it’s free for any passengers boarding downtown and riding to the North Shore.
-The North Side station is just across General Robinson Street from the ballpark’s home plate entrance.
+The North Side station is located about a block away, and just across General Robinson Street from the ballpark’s home plate entrance.

 Parking at PNC Park